Emily Stelzer, PhD

 Additional Information

-Dr. Stelzer is happy to teach a wide variety of literature courses at HCU, but she especially enjoys discussing early modern poetry, including the works of Milton, Donne, and Marvell.
-She is a lifetime member of the Milton Society of America.
+Dr. Stelzer is happy to teach a wide variety of literature courses at HCU, but she especially enjoys discussing early modern poetry, including the works of Shakespeare, Donne, Milton, and Marvell.